uw-advanced-robotics/taproot/README.md

 ## Requirements for use

 - A robot operated by a [RoboMaster Development Board Type A](https://store.dji.com/product/rm-development-board-type-a) or [Type C](https://www.robomaster.com/en-US/products/components/general/development-board-type-c/info).
-- A Linux environment.
-Virtual Machines work great.
-Documentation forthcoming (TODO).
+- A Linux, macOS or Windows computer
 - An ST-Link- or J-Link-compatible probe for flashing and debugging

 ## Contacting